waelamer/IrregularityPoC/README.md

 # DealStore web Based on Microservice architecture and ready for Native Cloud .

-> The PoC prototype of Automated Irregularity Management System Architecture (illustrated in Figure 4.4.1) is designed around the principles of a Microservices architecture and provides scalability, modularity as well as flexibility.
+> The PoC prototype of Automated Irregularity Management System Architecture  is designed around the principles of a Microservices architecture and provides scalability, modularity as well as flexibility.
 This architecture is orchestrated through Kubernetes which ensures seamless container orchestration, auto-scaling, and efficient resource management.
 The system comprises several key components, each operating in its own containerized environment:

 >Frontend Container:
 The Frontend container is responsible for the user interface and interaction with passengers.
 It offers a user-friendly interface accessible through touch screen terminals.
 Passengers can conveniently interact with the system, request information, and select options for managing irregularities.